-To vision board or not to vision board that is the question that lots of small business owners ask me.
+To vision board or not to vision board that is the question.

 There are two schools of thought on vision boards.

 The first school firmly believe in the power of having a visual representation of what you want from your business and your life.
 They argue that getting clear on your vision is the essential first step on the journey of building your business.
 And equally checking in and updating that vision as time goes on is of paramount importance.